 Hello there!
 I'm Arturo.
 I used to be a particle physicist and then turned into a modeler of biological complexity at University College London’s brilliant CoMPLEX program.
 Finally I decided to focus on modeling aneuploidy in cancer for my PhD.
 I'm currently at Moffitt Cancer Center.
 Together with David Basanta and the Lynch Lab, we are tackling prostate to bone metastasis at the interphase between mathematics, biology and the clinic.
 We deal with complex systems and emergent behaviors because we find they have the potential to investigate counter intuitive ideas and results.

 Modeling Therapies for Prostate to Bone Metastasis

 Bone metastasis is common in prostate cancer progression.
 In bone, prostate cancer cells derive factors necessary for progression by manipulating bone forming osteoblasts and bone resorbing osteoclasts, resulting in areas of excessive osteogenesis and osteolysis, respectively.
 Transforming growth factor beta (TGFBeta) is a key factor in the progression of bone metastases.
 Therapeutic inhibition of TGFBeta however, presents a dilemma since it can have differential effects on various cell types in the tumor-bone microenvironment.
-In our current study, we have utilized an integrated approach using mathematical and in vivo models to test the impact of TGFBeta inhibition on prostate to bone metastases as a posible therapy.
+In our current study, we have utilized an integrated approach using mathematical and in vivo models to test the impact of TGFBeta inhibition on prostate to bone metastases as a possible therapy.
 For this, we developed an agent-based mathematical model where the interactions between key cell types and their role on the evolutionary dynamics of the tumor can be studied.
 Our work has just been published in the journal Cancer Research.
 You can check out our results at:

 I spend my days doing kickass research at Moffitt Cancer Center.
 By nights I live a double life as a freelance artist under the pseudonym Autumn Dude.
 I do not know where the impulse to create this stuff comes from.
 For me it usually starts with a thought, a sketch, a drawing or some other form of inspiration.
 Sometimes I want to take it further and I think to myself “wouldn’t it be cool if this actually existed as an object”, so I build it, sculpt it, paint it, shape it… I can’t conceive life without art.
 Here are some of the pieces I've done this year:

-There is a place where you can drink your sorrows away with science!
-Whilst maybe even learning a thing or two...
 Curious about the cosmos?
 Intrigued by evolution?
 Or simply wondering why that beer tastes as good as it does?
 Your questions have answers, and we aim to bring you the brilliant minds who have found them.
 We interview scientists once a month, usually at the New World Brewery in Ybor City (Tampa FL, USA).
 Check us out at:

 Really interested?
 Well...

 I have the ability to think abstractly.
 This is my main feature :P. It is easy for me to see the gray areas and the blurred lines.
 I’m also a planer and enjoy structure and order with a dash of spontaneity.
 I’m an introverted thinker but an extroverted feeler. this means I need plenty of time to ponder a question and organize my thoughts into words.